airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/3rd-party-apps-integrations/groove-crm-integration-with-eleapi.md

 description: This page contains the information about the 3rd party integrations.
 ---

-# Groove CRM integration with EleAPI
+# Groove CRM integration with eleapi

-This documentation provides instructions for integrating Groove CRM with EleAPI.
+This documentation provides instructions for integrating Groove CRM with eleapi.
 By following these steps, you'll be able to seamlessly send lead details such as Name, Email, and Phone to Groove CRM.

 ### Use Case

-This integration enables you to efficiently transfer lead details captured by your EleApi to Groove CRM, facilitating streamlined lead management.
+This integration enables you to efficiently transfer lead details captured by your eleapi to Groove CRM, facilitating streamlined lead management.

 ### Prerequisites